 Parents with a newborn are usually tired, so the less they have to move, the better.

 When you sit the parents with the newborn, try to get photos from at least 3 different angles.
-Position the camera above their head for shots with a bird-eye view, lay low to capture the expression of the parents, or alternate between the closeup and wide shots.
+Position the camera above their head for shots with a bird-eye view, lay low to capture the expression of the parents or alternate between the closeup and wide shots.

 Capture the little details

-Now is the good time to make the most of your 50mm or 85mm lens.
+Now is a good time to make the most of your 50mm or 85mm lens.
 Blur the background and focus on tiny details of the newborns.
 Parents adore every little detail, so capture that as much as you can.
 Newborns grow so quickly, and it’s these little things that parents will want to cherish and remember.
 Their little yawns, how their fingers curl, the way their eyes blink… No details are too small for the parents.

 Don’t miss the bigger picture